f5devcentral/f5-agility-labs-adc/docs/class11/exercise1.rst

 When done with your respective section, review the changes made in the other section to see each configuration element.

 If you prefer CLI configuration to the GUI, ssh into the rSeries instead of using the GUI and follow those instructions below.

-Student A Section:
+**Student A Section:**

 UI Option - See below for CLI

-Log into the webUI of the rSeries appliance at:  https://10.193.5.10+X Navigate to System Settings -> General
+ - Log into the webUI of the rSeries appliance at:  https://10.193.5.10+X
+ - Navigate to System Settings -> General
-Set the Hostname to r5900-X.aw26.lab where X is your station number
+ - Set the Hostname to r5900-X.aw26.lab where X is your station number
-Note: Allowed Characters: Lowercase alphanumeric characters (a-z, 0-9) and hyphens (-).
+   - **Note** : Allowed characters are lowercase alphanumeric characters (a-z, 0-9) and hyphens (-)
-Configure a Login Banner such as "Welcome to Appworld 2026" Configure a MOTB Banner such as "Hello from r5900-X" Click the Save button at the bottom right of the page
+ - Configure a Login Banner such as "Welcome to Appworld 2026"
+ - Configure a MOTB Banner such as "Hello from r5900-X"
+ - Click the *Save* button at the bottom right of the page

 .. image:: images/image2.png
    :alt: image2.png
-   :width: 90%
+   :width: 50%

 Click OK on the General Properties dialog box.

 .. image:: images/image3.png
    :alt: image3.png
-   :width: 90%
+   :width: 50%

 You will be logged out of the UI and have to re-login.
 Your browser may prompt to reconnect to the BIG-IP since changing the hostname updated the self-signed management certificate
-CLI Example:	ssh as user admin
+CLI Example:	``ssh as user admin``

 .. code-block:: none